 Alexander Awgulewitsch, Ph.D.

 Alexander Awgulewitsch is Associate Professor of Medicine and Director of the MUSC Transgenic Mouse Core Facility.
 He received a Ph.D.
 (Dr. rer. nat.) degree at the Institute of Genetics, University of Düsseldorf, Germany, in 1984.
-He did postdoctoral studies in mammalian developmental genetics with Dr. Frank Ruddle at Yale University until 1988.
+He did postdoctoral studies in mammalian developmental genetics with the late Dr. Frank Ruddle at Yale University until 1988.
 That same year he was appointed Assistant Professor at the Department of Biochemistry at MUSC.
 He was promoted to Associate Professor in 1992 before joining the faculty of the Department of Medicine in 1993.

 Dr. Awgulewitsch's Curriculum Vitae (PDF Format)*